 Review and Award of Scholarships

-Upon receipt of the YMCA's determinations, the Scholarship Committee will review all applications and independently determine how available scholarship funds will be allocated.
+The Committee will review all applications and independently determine how available scholarship funds will be allocated.

 Scholarships will be awarded based upon the following criteria:

-- Welcoming new campers who have not previously had an opportunity to attend MUUSA
+• Welcoming new campers who have not previously had an opportunity to attend MUUSA

-- Interest in attending MUUSA and being part of the MUUSA community
+• Interest in attending MUUSA and being part of the MUUSA community

-- Availability of funds
+• Availability of scholarship funds

 To make the process as fair as possible, members of the Scholarship Committee will recuse themselves from any decision involving a scholarship application by a family member or close friend.